jelizaga/the-news-2.0/README.md

 audience won't even have to worry about the validity of what they read, as sources will always be cited at the bottom of each article.

+As this is a prototype, all articles are hard-coded into the website using html.
+This could feasibly be changed in the future.

 Articles & Content: Tyler Bauer, Chris Maglio
 UX: Joel Elizaga